← Back to Insights

 Data quality

 Automation runs on data.
-If your CRM is full of duplicates, incomplete records, and outdated information, every automated workflow will inherit those problems.
+If your CRM is full of duplicates, incomplete records, and stale information, every workflow inherits those problems.
 An email nurture sequence is only as good as the contact data behind it.
-A lead routing workflow is only as smart as the data fields it uses to make assignments.
+A routing workflow is only as smart as the fields it uses to decide.

-Audit your CRM data.
+Audit the data.
 What percentage of records are duplicates?
-What percentage have complete, accurate information in the fields that matter (company size, industry, title, engagement history)?
-If your duplicate rate exceeds 5 percent or your key fields are less than 80 percent complete, clean the data first.
-This is not glamorous work.
-It is necessary work.
+What percentage have complete, accurate values in the fields that matter, like company size, industry, title, and engagement history?
+If your duplicate rate exceeds 5 percent or key fields are under 80 percent complete, clean the data first.
+Then put hygiene practices in place: required fields on lead creation, validation rules to block garbage, and scheduled deduplication runs.
+Automation amplifies whatever data quality already exists, good or bad.

 Documented processes

-You cannot automate a process that does not exist.
-And you should not automate a process that is not documented.
+You cannot automate a process that does not exist, and you should not automate one that is not documented.

 Baseline metrics